WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 3.8

-Redirect user directly to single project or component instead of showing dashboard.
+Redirects users directly to a project or component instead of showing the dashboard.
 You can either set it to ``True`` and in this case it only works in case there is actually only single project in Weblate.
-Alternatively set project slug and it will redirect unconditionally to this project.
+Alternatively set the project slug, and it will redirect unconditionally to this project.

 .. versionchanged:: 3.11

-   The setting now accept project slug as well to force displaying of that single project.
+   The setting now also accepts a project slug, to force displaying that that single project.

 Example: